Mackenzie Growth Team

 - What we aim to do is to know as many great businesses as we can, and learn what they might be worth.
 When markets offer us attractive share prices for these businesses, we become buyers.

-- Given our more pessimistic outlook for the U.S. economy, we have focused our attention on owning highly innovative, secular growth businesses.
-These types of companies offer products and services that make the world better, cheaper, and faster – enabling them to grow at a much faster pace than the overall economy.
-We believe that growth investing prospers in a world where growth is scarce.
+- The market has moved to a favorable outlook for economic growth and thus has boosted the share prices of more cyclical companies.
+Given our more nuanced view of the U.S. economy, we have focused our attention on owning innovative secular growth businesses.
+These types of companies offer products and services that make the world better, cheaper, and faster – enabling them to grow at a faster pace than the overall economy.
+We see this as a more “all weather” approach – our companies can do well in a rising economy, but also perform reasonably well in a difficult economy.